janelia-flyem/dvid/README.md

 * The ability to use a variety of storage systems by either creating a data type for that system or using a storage engine, currently limited to ordered key/value databases.
 * A framework for thinking of distribution and versioning of data similar to distributed version control systems like [git](http://git-scm.com).
-* A stable science-driven API that can be implemented either by native DVID data types and storage engines or by proxying to other connectomics services like Google BrainMaps or OpenConnectome.
+* A stable science-driven API that can be implemented either by native DVID data types and storage engines or by proxying to other connectomics services like Google BrainMaps, BOSS, etc.

 DVID aspires to be a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented repo